niirex1/ABMA-project/README.md

 # Overview

 ABMA is a cutting-edge approach designed to enhance the security of blockchain-based smart contracts.
-Utilizing a novel combination of Bayesian Inference Models and Metamorphic Testing, ABMA offers a dynamic and adaptable solution for detecting and mitigating vulnerabilities in smart contracts.
+Utilizing a novel integration of Bayesian Inference Models and Metamorphic Testing, ABMA offers a dynamic and adaptable solution for detecting and mitigating vulnerabilities in smart contracts.

 ## Key Features: